revk/ESP32-Faikin/Manuals/Controls.md

 ## BLE

-The *Target* uses the air-con's own temperature sensor normally, but if you have a BlueCoinT BLE sensor you can select that as an external reference.
+The *Target* uses the air-con's own temperature sensor normally, but if you have a BlueCoinT BLE or Telink sensor you can select that as an external reference.
 This allows the room to be controlled based on a sensor that may be by your bed or where your sit.

+For more about sensors, see [here](BLE.md).